On the positivity of MSbar parton distributions: Factorization: bare and renormalized PDFs

-We now turn to the positivity properties of the PDF.
-As a preliminary observation we note that the PDF of a quark is actually a distribution, so we only discuss its positivity properties in the $x<1$ region.
-Also, if $M^2>0$ the PDF develops an absorptive part, in which case when discussing positivity we refer to the positivity of the real part of the PDF.
-Also, we recall that our whole argument starts with the leading-twist factorization Eqs.~(\ref{eq:refaca}-\ref{eq:refacb}), hence at low enough scale any conclusion is not only subject to large higher order perturbative corrections, but also to sizable higher-twist corrections.
-All this said, we note that before collinear subtraction the PDF $f^{M}_{q/q}$ Eq.~\eqref{eq:BPHZ'} contains a singular contribution proportional to $\frac{P_{qq}\left(x\right)}{\epsilon}$, and associate logarithmic contribution proportional to $P_{qq}\ln\frac{\mu_r^2}{|\Delta^2\left(x\right)|}$.
-But for $x<0$, $P_{qq}(x)>0$, so the logarithmic term is negative at low enough scale $\mu_r^2< |\Delta^2|$, and the PDF becomes negative at low enough $\mu_r^2$ for any fixed value of $\epsilon<0$, in the region of convergence of the transverse momentum integral.
+All this said, we note that before collinear subtraction the PDF $f^{M}_{q/q}$, Eq.~\eqref{eq:BPHZ'}, contains a singular contribution proportional to $\frac{P_{qq}\left(x\right)}{\epsilon}$, and associate logarithmic contribution proportional to $P_{qq}\ln\frac{\mu_r^2}{|\Delta^2\left(x\right)|}$.
+But for $x < 1$, $P_{qq}(x) > 0$, so the logarithmic term is negative at low enough scale $\mu_r^2< |\Delta^2|$, and the PDF becomes negative at low enough $\mu_r^2$ for any fixed value of $\epsilon<0$, in the region of convergence of the transverse momentum integral.
 Correspondingly for any fixed value of $\mu_r^2$ the PDF becomes negative for sufficiently small $\epsilon$.
 The interplay of $\epsilon$ and $\mu_r^2$ in the positivity condition is of course due to the fact that in dimensional regularization with \msbar{} subtraction $\mu=\mu_r$ plays the role of a cutoff.
 The fact that the PDF $f^{M}_{q/q}$ is negative at low scale is the main observation of Ref.~\cite{Collins:2021vke}.

-Turning now to the fully renormalized PDF $f^{M,\,R}_{q/q}\left(x,\mu_f^2\right)$ Eq.~\eqref{eq:finq}, it is clear that, since the logarithmic contribution is the same as before collinear subtraction, but with now $\mu_r$ replaced by $\mu_f$, by the same argument this contribution will be dominant and the PDF will always be positive for large enough $\mu_f$.
+Turning now to the fully renormalized PDF $f^{M,\,R}_{q/q}\left(x,\mu_f^2\right)$, Eq.~\eqref{eq:finq}, it is clear that, since the logarithmic contribution is the same as before collinear subtraction, but with now $\mu_r$ replaced by $\mu_f$, by the same argument this contribution will be dominant and the PDF will always be positive for large enough $\mu_f$.
 Conversely, $f^{M,\,R}_{q/q}\left(x,\mu_f^2\right)$ will always be negative for small enough $\mu_f$, though of course at low scale both the NLO perturbative approximation, and in fact the whole leading-twist approach on which the computation is based fail.
 The transition between these two regions depends on the finite terms, as also emphasized in Sec.~8 of Ref.~\cite{Collins:2021vke} (see in particular Fig.~2), where this result is discussed in the case of a Yukawa theory.

 Hence, positivity of the fully renormalized PDF will surely hold only at high enough scale, such that $\mu_f$ is an UV scale, as it should be.
 In a hadronic target the PDF cannot be computed explicitly, however the same calculation leading to Eq.~\eqref{eq:finq} can be used to obtain the perturbative dependence of the PDF on the factorization scale.
 It is the clear that the same arguments apply, but now with $\Delta^2\left(x\right)$ replaced by a characteristic scale $\Lambda^2_h$ of the hadronic target.
 Namely, the renormalized quark PDF in a hadron target $f^{R}_q$ contains a logarithmic contribution of the form of Eq.~\eqref{eq:finq}, i.e.\ it is given by